 If you’ve implemented a strong feedback system, your employees will come to you with all sorts of challenges.
 Don’t leave them to figure it out alone, but don’t assume you know the best way to help.
 Instead, listen to the concern and then ask how you can best support the employee in resolving it.
 Make sure you are helping direct employees towards their career goals.

 Providing regular, constructive feedback and employee coaching can lead to improved productivity and morale.
 Employees would prefer to be told how to handle a responsibility or perform a task preemptively rather than be criticized for not having performed a task correctly.
-Providing support, guidance, and training greatly increase employee satisfaction with their job and employer.
+Providing support, guidance, and training greatly increase employee satisfaction and employee morale with their job and employer.

 Ready to hire?